How Much Do Bloggers Make? Helpful Examples + How to Earn $100k a Month!

 How do I know this?
 Well, I've hired lots of bloggers in the past and this is currently the going market rate for US based, Native English speakers.
 If you are a writer outside the US or have English as a second language, your rates may be a little lower.

-However, on the high end, some bloggers are making over $0.08 to $0.10 a word.
+However, on the high end, some bloggers are making over $0.08 to $0.10 a word for high quality content.
 So, if you are tasked with writing a 2,000 word blog post you can likely expect to be paid anywhere from $100 to $200 for that single post.

 If you are looking to get a paid position as a blogger, I would recommend checking:

-Or if you would like to learn how to maximize your earnings as a freelance blogger, I highly recommend you check out this course by Holly Johnson (one the highest-paid bloggers I know).
+Or if you would like to learn how to maximize your earnings as a freelance writer, I highly recommend you check out this course by Holly Johnson (one the highest-paid bloggers I know).

-You obviously won’t start making money from day 1, but if you stick with it over the long term, you have the potential to make money when you are not working.
-(People will visit your blog at all hours of the night and they might be viewing ads or buying affiliate products which you can make a commission on).
+You obviously won't start making money from day one, but if you stick with it over the long term, you have the potential to earn money even when you're not working.
+(Depending on the monetization strategies you're using, you can make money from affiliate sales and ad clicks while you're sleeping).

 How Many Bloggers Exist?